Parents share their opinion on alcohol consumption among young people in West Maas en Waal

 • Of the young people who drank alcohol, 78% did so with their parents' permission.

-• Girls drink with permission more often than boys.
+• Girls are more likely to drink with permission than boys.

 • Many parents talk to their children about alcohol, especially as they get older.

-• At the same time, many parents themselves drink occasionally in front of their children.
+• At the same time, many parents also have a drink now and then in front of their children.

-The conclusion: in many families, alcohol consumption is normal, especially at parties at home or in the clubhouse.
-Parents disapprove most of drinking in sports canteens.
+The conclusion: in many families, drinking alcohol is considered normal, especially at parties at home or in the clubhouse.
+Parents are most opposed to drinking in sports clubhouses.

-Alderman Rob Reuvers: "We are pleased that these parents have shared their opinions.
-Their voices are important in helping us understand what is going on and how we can work together to reduce alcohol consumption among young people.
-It is up to all of us to create an environment in which young people can grow up healthy and strong."
+Alderman Reuvers: “We’re glad these parents shared their views.
+Their input is important for understanding the issues at hand and how we can work together to reduce alcohol consumption among young people.
+It’s up to all of us to create an environment where young people can grow up healthy and strong.”

 What will the municipality do?

-Among other things, the municipality would like to work with sports clubs to see how they can help reduce alcohol consumption among young people.
-Many parents also want easy access to more information about alcohol and other substances.
-They can visit the website www.Helderopvoeden.nl for this information.
+Among other things, the municipality would like to work with sports clubs to explore ways to help reduce alcohol consumption among young people.
+Many parents are also looking for an easy way to access more information about alcohol and other substances.
+To do so, they can visit the website www.Helderopvoeden.nl.

-In addition, the municipality is organizing two free information evenings about adolescents and temptations:
+In addition, the municipality is organizing two free information sessions on adolescents and temptations:

 • Thursday, September 18, at 7:30 p.m., at MFA De Rosmolen in Beneden-Leeuwen.

-Theme: adolescents & temptations – interactive and educational evening for parents.
+Topic: Teenagers & Temptations – an interactive and informative evening for parents.

 Registration is required.